Ylefol/TimeSeriesAnalysis/README.md

 ## Overview

-TimeSeriesAnalysis (TSA) is an analysis and visualization package for RNAseq and microarray data.
+TimeSeriesAnalysis (TiSA) is an analysis and visualization package for RNAseq and microarray data.
 TS extracts significant genes from time course transcriptomic data by performing differential gene expression on both the conditional and temporal axes.
 It then employs partitioning